Back to Resources

 When and Why Companies Close

-Companies close for all kinds of reasons.
 A venture that did not find product-market fit.
 An entrepreneur relocating out of the UAE.
 A business restructuring into a different entity type, like moving from a free zone company to a mainland LLC.
 The end of a specific project or joint venture.
 A merger with another entity.
+Some companies also close because founders want to consolidate multiple entities into one, or because a holding structure no longer makes financial sense after changes to corporate tax rules.

 There is no stigma attached to closing a business in the UAE.
 The government has streamlined the deregistration process in recent years precisely because efficient exits encourage new business formation.
-The system is designed to be straightforward as long as you follow the proper steps and settle your obligations.
+The system is designed to work smoothly as long as you follow the proper steps and settle your obligations.

 Closing a Mainland Company

-Step 1.
-Pass a dissolution resolution.
 The company's shareholders or board of directors must pass a formal resolution to dissolve the company.
 This resolution needs to be notarized and submitted to the Department of Economic Development (DED) in the relevant emirate.
+For LLCs, a shareholder resolution signed by all partners is required.
+For sole establishments, the owner submits the closure application directly.

-Step 2.
-Appoint a licensed liquidator.
 For limited liability companies and certain other entity types, appointing a licensed liquidator is mandatory under UAE Commercial Companies Law.
 The liquidator manages the dissolution process, settles the company's debts, distributes remaining assets, and prepares the final financial report.
 Liquidator fees typically range from AED 3,000 to AED 10,000 depending on the complexity of the company's affairs.
+Choose a liquidator registered with the Ministry of Economy, and confirm their credentials before signing an engagement letter.

-Step 3.
-Publish the dissolution notice.
 The liquidation must be announced in two local newspapers (in Arabic).
 This public notice gives creditors a period to submit any claims against the company.
 The creditor claims period is 45 days from the date of publication.
 Newspaper publication costs approximately AED 1,000 to AED 3,000.
+This 45-day window is the single biggest driver of the mainland closure timeline, and it cannot be shortened or waived.

-Step 4.
-Settle all financial obligations.
 During the creditor claims period and after it closes, the liquidator settles the company's debts.
 This includes payments to creditors, outstanding invoices, utility bills, and any other financial obligations.
 All amounts must be cleared before the closure can proceed.
+Keep detailed records of every payment made during this phase, as the liquidator's final report must account for all disbursements.

-Step 5.
-Settle employee obligations.
 If the company has employees, you must cancel all employment visas, pay all outstanding salaries, and pay end-of-service gratuity.
-Under UAE labor law, end-of-service gratuity is calculated as 21 days of basic salary per year for the first five years of service, and 30 days per year for each year after that.
+Under UAE labor law, end-of-service gratuity is calculated as 21 days of basic salary per year for the first five years of service, and 30 days per year for each year after that (Source: MOHRE).
 You must also provide the required notice period (or pay in lieu of notice), issue experience certificates, and cancel labor cards through MOHRE.

-Step 6.
-Cancel all visas.
 Every visa sponsored by the company must be canceled, including employee visas, investor visas, and any dependent visas linked to company-sponsored individuals.
 Each person whose visa is canceled receives a 30-day grace period to exit the UAE or arrange alternative visa sponsorship.
+Start the visa cancellation process early, as delays with individual employees can hold up the entire closure.

-Step 7.
-Deregister from VAT with the FTA.
-If your company is registered for VAT, you must apply for VAT deregistration with the Federal Tax Authority (FTA) within 20 business days of ceasing taxable activities.
+If your company is registered for VAT (see our VAT registration guide for background), you must apply for VAT deregistration with the Federal Tax Authority (FTA) within 20 business days of ceasing taxable activities.
 You must file all outstanding VAT returns before or during the deregistration process.
 The FTA typically processes VAT deregistration within 20 working days.
-Late deregistration carries a penalty of AED 1,000 for the first month and AED 1,000 for each additional month, capped at AED 10,000.
+Late deregistration carries a penalty of AED 1,000 for the first month and AED 1,000 for each additional month, capped at AED 10,000 (Source: Federal Tax Authority).

-Step 8.
-Deregister from corporate tax with the FTA.
-If your company is registered for corporate tax, you must apply for deregistration within three months of the date the business ceases to exist.
-This deadline is established by FTA Decision No. 6 of 2023.
+If your company is registered for corporate tax, you must apply for corporate tax deregistration within three months of the date the business ceases to exist (Source: FTA Decision No. 6 of 2023).
+Ensure all transfer pricing documentation is finalized before deregistering, as the FTA may audit historical filings.
 The FTA processes corporate tax deregistration within 30 business days.
 File all outstanding corporate tax returns before applying.

-Step 10.
-Close bank accounts.
-This should be the last step.
-Keep your bank accounts open until all other obligations are settled, as you may need them for final payments and transfers.
-Once everything else is complete, close your corporate bank accounts.
+Close your bank accounts last.
+Keep them open until all other obligations are settled, as you may need them for final payments and transfers.
+Once everything else is complete, close your corporate bank accounts and obtain written confirmation from the bank.

 Closing a Free Zone Company